Nikelroid/Anime-Recommender-Application/README.md

 - **Responsive Design**: Works on desktop and mobile devices
 - **RESTful API**: Easy integration with other applications

-## User ID Information
+## Anime List Information

-- User IDs correspond to users in the training dataset
-- Valid range: 1 to the maximum user ID in the system
-- If you're a new user not in the training data, the system will use collaborative filtering based on similar users
+- There is a search engine for anime search, which searches among more than 14k available anime
+- Anime name format: Each anime name is in (Real name - English name(If exists)) form
+- You can input at least two first letters of the anime name (Japanese or English name), and the engine searches for available anime

 ## Troubleshooting

-**"User not found" error:**
-- Verify the user ID exists in the dataset
-- Check that the model has been trained with this user's data

 **Slow response time:**
-- First request may be slower due to model loading
+- First request may be slower due to the model initialization
 - Subsequent requests are cached and faster

 **No recommendations returned:**
-- The user may have an insufficient rating history
+- The user may have an insufficient rating list
-- Try a different user ID with more viewing history
+- Try a different set of anime ratings (You can select more anime)

 ## Privacy & Data